 Investment Is Key

 A strong customer retention strategy (or CRS) is a tactic used to keep existing clients engaged.
-Those same techniques can be utilised to bring back one-off customers who’ve turned to a competitor.
+And, those same techniques can be utilised to bring back one-off customers who’ve turned to a competitor.

 While giving away things for free may seem like cutting your nose off to spite your face, the feeling of being rewarded creates a feeling of connection with a brand, adding another level of commitment and the rush of racking up loyalty points for a future reward.
 Like a Woolworths reward card or Coffee Club card, and pretty much every cafe in the world.